Welcome dear friend, so lovely to have you drop by…I have some Pikelets (mini pancakes) with strawberry jam & a dollop of cream for our treat.

 Psalms 37: 7 Refer

-However look what amazing development is taking place in the meantime!
-A little human with all of their potential is being created within!
+However look what amazing development is taking place in the meantime.
+A little human with all of their potential is being created.
 How awesome is that!

-Hot on the heels of frustration come fear & anxiety for the safety of her child which can lead to stress, which in turn impacts both her & her baby.
+Hot on the heels of frustration come fear & anxiety for the safety of her child which can lead to stress, which in turn impacts both her & her unborn child.

-Our attitude in the waiting either nurtures or hinders healthy emotional & spiritual development…
+Our attitude when waiting either nurtures or hinders healthy emotional & spiritual development…

 I like the following message;